-Pay-As-You-Go Capital and Infrastructure Fund ("Fund")
+State Capital and Infrastructure Fund ("SCIF")

 S.L.
 2017-57 establishes a new fund to be used to address ongoing capital and infrastructure needs effective July 1, 2019.
-4% of the State's General Fund net tax revenues are to be deposited into the fund to be used to pay debt service (first priority) and then new State and UNC capital projects and repair and renovation projects.
-In addition to also directing a portion of the unreserved General Fund balance be deposited into the Fund, The Committee notes that the use of such funds for capital projects circumvented its previous recommendation that such funds be used to address unfunded pension and OPEB liabilities.
+4% of the State's General Fund net tax revenues are to be deposited into the fund to be used to pay debt service (first priority) and then fund new capital projects and repair and renovation projects.
+In addition to also directs a portion of the unreserved General Fund balance be deposited into the Fund.
+These provisions were subsequently incorporated into the State Budget Act.
+The Committee notes that the use of such funds for capital projects circumvents its recommendation that a continuing appropriation of \$100 million be directed to the Solvency Fund.